ArtCardenas/Python_Streamlit/README.md

 # Python and StreamLit (Web framework)
 ## Arturo Cardenas, May 2020
-### Final Python Dashboard at: https://acarden6.shinyapps.io/Dashboard_NHANES/
+### Final Python Dashboard at: https://project-python-streamlit.uc.r.appspot.com/
 #### StreamLit: https://docs.streamlit.io/
 ####

 <!-- __If you don't know what the Predictive Power Score is, please read the following blog post: [RIP correlation.
 Introducing the Predictive Power Score](https://bamboolib.com)__ -->

-This is my first complete R Shiny Dashboard
+This is my first Python3 and StreamLit deployment on the google cloud

 - [Installation](#installation)